-“So what is you do these days exactly?”
+“So what is it you do these days exactly?”
 I asked.

 Four hours later, the answer – interrupt by fascinating tangents and dinner and dessert and coffee and children – was finished.
 And I’d spent the evening with a legend in music.